lausek/lausek.github.io/_posts/2018-02-23-donalds-tweet-generator.md

    }
 </style>

 If you want to annoy people online but you have nothing relevant to say, just use the button below.
-Those phrases should perfectly annoy any thinking person on this planet.
+Those phrases should perfectly bother any thinking person on this planet.

 <button id="trigger">Next one!</button>